Skip to main content

 This vase ‘The Heron‘ by William Staite Murray was said to have been broken by David Jones while visiting Ede’s home in London, and it was subsequently mended in gold by Staite Murray himself, adopting a traditional Japanese technique ‘Kintsugi’.

-This object was given to Jim by a friend, John Catto, in 1975.
+This object, called St Edmund, was given to Jim by a friend, John Catto, in 1975.
 When Catto first saw it, it was a burnt branch on a lightning-struck willow by the banks of the river Cam.
-Having noticed its human-like appearance, he cut it off and darkened the new wood revealed, otherwise leaving it as it still is.
+Having noticed its human-like appearance, he cut it off and darkened the new wood that had been revealed, otherwise leaving it as it still is.

 All around Kettle’s Yard, you can find cracked and repaired glass and china, such as this large goblet in the lower extension.
 “Glass and china play their part in Kettle’s Yard; there is hardly a room without, even cracked things…”